-When it comes to online marketing, there are many benefits of going niche.
+When it comes to online marketing for lawyers, there are many benefits of going niche.
 This is important both in terms of law firm practice structure and legal marketing.
 “Going niche” is a very good move for your online marketing.
 Although younger, smaller firms are up against many other firms that share your practice area.
 Their advantage is that they’re already promoting and marketing their firm really well.
 On the other hand, if you find a highly specialized area that fits you and your firm well, then your chances of dominating that niche become more likely.
 Finding a niche will allow you to establish a reputation and web presence.
 Attorneys should always start with a niche in mind as a successful strategy for online marketing.

 You should understand what it means to “go niche” and seek help if you need it.
 Try to figure what your niche is by asking yourself three big questions.
 What kind of cases are you interested in and do you prefer?
 What does your competition look like?
 Is there enough of a market for those cases?
 When you finally figure out what niche is the best for you and your business make sure that it is the sole focus in everything you do to promote your firm.
 Make sure it’s the primary focus on your website, social media, messages for your online marketing, and all the content you produce.
 Look for opportunities to display your expertise in your niche field.
 It’s important that a firm is properly positioned within its market, knows who they are and maintains focus in order to succeed.